danielmar18/INTTH-Group11/trito-web/README.md

-# This is the User Interface Implemetation for the Indoor Environmental Monitoring System
+# This is the User Interface Implementation for the Indoor Environmental Monitoring System
 The following instruction are provided automatically by Vercel when a Next.js project is initialized.
 For further questions please contact project owners.